 10. Learn to code

 Java, CSS and PHP coding is one of the most sought-after skills in South Africa.
 Coding can be done remotely and can open many doors for employment or starting your own business.
 Best of all, you will be able to speak the same language as your teenager.
+There are a number of online coding academies, like CodeSpace, where you can learn to code part time.

 We hope these tips will give you a starting point and help make returning to work less daunting.